 Home to a large number of Kent alums, Cleveland, Ohio is by far the most attractive city for these former students.
 The top-paying city popular with Kent alumni is Columbus, Ohio, which offers a median salary of $97K.
 Home to the lowest median salary for Kent alumni is Stow, Ohio, a popular place for former students despite its $32K average paycheck.
 Close-by Akron, Ohio and Canton, Ohio are also desirable cities among Kent alumni.

 Kent students with a Bachelor of Science in Bachelor of Science (BS / BSc) can expect to make the most money (approximately $100K on average per year) compared to their fellow graduates.
 On the other end of the spectrum, those with a Bachelor of Business Administration (BBA), Business & Marketing tend to do the worst in terms of salary, making an average $47K per year.

 Many Kent grads have knowledge of Microsoft Excel, with close to a seventh of alumni using this program on the clock.
 Former Golden Flashes with Strategic Sales abilities can expect to make 41 percent more than their former classmates (around $71K).
 Microsoft Office, Project Management, and Microsoft Word are desirable skills as well.

 Benefits and Perks

-Only two-fifths of alumni for this school enjoy paid vacation days and about one-fifth of alumni get paid sick time.
-A large number of graduates save up for retirement through a 401(k) plan.
-For this school, most grads are the recipients of health benefits, and more than half of survey participants pick up dental plans, too.
+Only two-fifths of alumni earn paid vacation and just one-fifth of alumni get paid sick time.
+Health benefits extend to a large number of respondents, and the larger part of alums also receive dental coverage.
+Most alums report contributing to a 401(k).
 Kent State University at Kent alumni are rewarded with additional benefits, such as a casual working environment, a company-subsidized cell phone, life insurance, and flexible hours.